Stargazing at Maligne Lake © Yuichi Takasaka

 - The lake is usually calm until about 9 a.m., so we recommend an early start on your first day.

 - The wind is funnelled by the mountains and can change direction and intensity very quickly.
 You can expect the wind to come from different directions, or change directions throughout your trip.
 Sudden storms, cold temperatures and occasionally snow can be expected throughout the whole summer.

-- Tour boats travel down the centre of the lake and usually operate from 9 :00 a.m. to 6 :30 p.m.
+- You may encounter tour boats from 8:30 a.m. to 8 p.m., with most of the tours occurring occurs between 9 a.m. and 6 p.m.
 They can create large waves which are best taken head on, bow first.

 Maligne Lake Map

 - Camping on Maligne Lake is limited to 4 nights in total, 2 nights maximum at each camp.
 THIS GIVES EVERYONE THE OPPORTUNITY TO STAY IN THIS UNIQUE AND EXTREMELY POPULAR AREA.

 - The maximum group size, regardless of the number of sites or permits taken, is 10 people.
 THIS ALLOWS EVERYONE AT THE CAMPGROUNDS A PEACEFUL AND ENJOYABLE WILDERNESS EXPERIENCE.

 - You cannot switch dates between the two campgrounds, or decide to stay an extra night, unless the change is made with the Jasper Trail Office prior to the start of your trip.